 Still, the best carbon steel pans are of high quality because they heat fast and create an evenly distributed surface for heat.
 They are more brittle than most so if they are dropped they are less likely to break or damage and they are also easier to handle because they are lighter than the likes of cast iron.

-Non-stick pans are often found in most households but not often in a professional kitchen.
-This is because although they are affordable and easy to use, they are not as durable.
 The coating tends to chip and fray over time which can find its way into your meal.
 Although they are good for when you are cooking sticky foods, you will need to use plastic or wooden utensils, and do so with care since they don’t offer much in the way of scratch resistance.

 Non-stick pans are easy to clean although they are not well suited to high heat as it can cause the coating to wear faster.